Mickey-Cloud/E-Maxx_Mirage/Progress Reports/04072024 - 04132024/readme.md

 I believe VLC is the bottleneck here, I'm trying OBS now

-Holy shit!!
+Holy toleto!!
 I was using the wrong resolution.
 Its working good now.
 720p is not 1080 by 720, its 1280 by 720, im stupid.

 so heres the command for the pi: